GoldenChrysus/ffxiv-ember-overlay/README.md

     ❌ Cannot be used in full screen mode.
     ❌ No substantial benefit if not using it in one of the aforementioned ways.

+Only follow the instructions for the plugin you chose; do not follow both sets of instructions below.

 ### OverlayPlugin
 0. If you already have Advanced Combat Tracker (ACT) and OverlayPlugin setup and configured to your liking, skip to step 3.
     - OverlayPlugin version 0.3.4.0 is required.
 The overlay will not work in earlier versions.